MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/setup/Installing-PowerShell-Core-on-Linux.md

 ### Installation via Package Repository (preferred) - CentOS 7

-PowerShell Core for Linux is published to official Microsoft repositories for easy installation (and updates).
+PowerShell Core, for Linux, is published to official Microsoft repositories for easy installation (and updates).

 ```sh
 # Register the Microsoft RedHat repository